Keeping Your Eyes Healthy at Switalski Eye Care

 - other physical illness or disease

 The AOA recommends that children wearing eyeglasses or contact lenses have their eyes examined at least every 12 months or according to their eye doctor's instructions.
-Consult with our Plano optometric team for personalized recommendations to correct vision issues and help a child succeed.
+Consult with our East Plano optometric team for personalized recommendations to correct vision issues and help a child succeed.

 What Happens During An Eye Exam?